oxinabox/DataDeps.jl/README.md

 DataDeps.jl likes it if you provide a checksum for your data.
 If you don't warnings will be displayed to the user.
 (or if your checksum doesn't match, big warnings will be displayed, with an option to ignore).

-You can work around this if you try (e.g. by defining it do that the checksum is downloaded from the server when it is checked).
+You can suppress this by giving `Any` instead of a checksum.

 But the real question is are you managing your data properly in the first place.
 DataDeps.jl does not provide for versioning of data -- you can't force users to download new copies of your data using DataDeps.
-(Again there are work arounds, such as using DataDeps.jl + `deps/build.jl` to `rm(datadep"MyData", recursive=true, force=true` every package update.
-Or considering each version of the data as a different datadep with a different name).
+There are work arounds, such as using DataDeps.jl + `deps/build.jl` to `rm(datadep"MyData", recursive=true, force=true` every package update.
+Or considering each version of the data as a different datadep with a different name.
+But maybe DataDeps isn't the solution for you.
 DataDeps.jl may form part of your overall solution or it may not.
 That is a discussion to have on Slack or Discourse maybe.
 Or in the issues for this repo.
 See also the list of related packages at the bottom